rsvptr/securechat-x/README.md

 ## Introduction

-SecureChatX is designed to address the challenge of establishing secure communication channels over untrusted networks.
+SecureChat-X is designed to address the challenge of establishing secure communication channels over untrusted networks.
 In our application, three clients (A, B, and C) engage in an encrypted chat session by establishing a shared session key (K₍ₐᵦ𝚌₎) using a nonce-based key exchange protocol.
 All communications are routed through a central server that relays messages without accessing the session key, ensuring end-to-end encryption.
 Each participant—both clients and the server—possesses an RSA key pair and a digital certificate, providing robust authentication and integrity checks.

 ---